sanjar-notes/react/vault/3._styling,_props,_children/1_1_PropTypes_and_defaultProps.md

 Also, note that for both `propTypes` and `defaultProps`, it does not matter if we use a props object or de-structure them.
 Just make sure the names of the receiving props are named correctly during specification.

-During specification, both values are lowercase and follow component name.
+During specification, both values are lowercase, follow component name and are plural.
 Like so:
 ```jsx
 MyComponent.propTypes = { // lowercase start
 	name: PropTypes.string // capital here, coz it's a constant